 It began with a blight of the potato crop that left acre upon acre of Irish farmland covered with black rot.
 As harvests across Europe failed, the price of food soared.
 Subsistence-level Irish farmers found their food stores rotting in their cellars, the crops they relied on to pay the rent to their British and Protestant landlords destroyed.
 Peasants who ate the rotten produce sickened and entire villages were consumed with cholera and typhus.
 Parish priests desperate to provide for their congregations were forced to forsake buying coffins in order to feed starving families, with the dead going unburied or buried only in the clothes they wore when they died.

+The Irish Famine of 1846-50 took as many as one million lives from hunger and disease, and changed the social and cultural structure of Ireland in profound ways.
+The Famine also spurred new waves of immigration, thus shaping the histories of the United States and Britain as well.
 The combined forces of famine, disease and emigration depopulated the island; Ireland's population dropped from 8 million before the Famine to 5 million years after.
 If Irish nationalism was dormant for the first half of the nineteenth-century, the Famine convinced Irish citizens and Irish-Americans of the urgent need for political change.
 The Famine also changed centuries-old agricultural practices, hastening the end of the division of family estates into tiny lots capable of sustaining life only with a potato crop.

 'Famine' (1997) was commissioned by Norma Smurfit and presented to the City of Dublin in 1997.
 The sculpture is a commemorative work dedicated to those Irish people forced to emigrate during the 19th century Irish Famine.
 The bronze sculptures were designed and crafted by Dublin sculptor Rowan Gillespie and are located on Custom House Quay in Dublin's Docklands.